Hamilton Township Committee tables bamboo ordinance

 Former Committeeman and Mayor Bruce Strigh supported Marx’s claims.
 “Something should have been done years ago to stop the illegal flashing lights at the business,” he said.

-Strigh added that Hamilton Township is the largest municipality in the state and that it would be difficult to enforce such an ordinance in so many different zoning areas.
+The township is one of the largest municipalities in the state by geography, and Strigh said it would be difficult to enforce such an ordinance in so many different zoning areas.

-Marx expressed concern that a provision of the ordinance states that bamboo must be at least 10 feet from a property line and can be no higher than 8 feet tall.
+Marx expressed concern about a provision of the ordinance that states that bamboo must be at least 10 feet from a property line and can be no higher than 8 feet tall.

 “Anyone with existing plants is exempt from the setback and height requirements,” he said.